WHO IS SALARY FINANCE?

 We collect information about your behaviour in relation to your obligations under our products and/or services - for example, whether you make repayments on time.

-We also collect information about how you use our site.
-This might be through our analytics monitoring and visitor recording (or other such systematic methods) that enable us to see how you interacted with our site and services, or through you accepting to share your screen with us in order for us to provide support services (for example, through our live-chat function).
+Provided you consent to us doing so, we will also collect information about how you use our Site and/or our App.
+This might be through our analytics monitoring and visitor recording (or other such systematic methods) that enable us to see how you interacted with our Site or App and services, or through you accepting to share your screen with us in order for us to provide support services (for example, through our live-chat function).
 We do this so we can respond to your queries and provide you with the best customer experience possible.

 Recording our calls